 V. Independent Studies

 Students may receive one independent study credit for every 42.5 hours of work they put into an independent study project.
 A twenty page paper (or its time equivalent in other written assignments of lesser length) is generally deemed sufficient for the award of one credit theoretically representing 42.5 hours of student work, and a thirty page paper (or its time equivalent in other written assignments of lesser length) is deemed the equivalent of two credits theoretically representing 85 hours of student work.
-To the extent that an instructor requires a lesser page limit than those described above, the faculty member must inform the Associate Dean of Academic Affairs in writing respecting the reasons for the deviation.
+To the extent that an instructor requires a lesser page limit than those described above, the faculty member must inform the Vice Dean in writing respecting the reasons for the deviation.

 VI.
 Teaching and Research Assistantships